Towards Functional Correctness of Large Code Models with Selective Generation: Method: Selective Code Generation

 At a high level, the algorithm essentially finds a selective code generator (parametrized by $\tau$) that minimizes $\tau$, to maximize the selection efficiency of the selective generator, under the constraint of controlling the FDR-CE by a desired level $\ep_S$.
 If the minimization is not feasible, the algorithm returns a selective generator that controls the minimum FDR-CE, indicated by $\Uh$.

-\para{Dynamic Code Analysis via Fuzzing.} We consider any dynamic analysis tool $\Fs: \Ys \times \Us \to \Us \times \Vs$ to generate a unit test $(\u, \v)$ for a given seed $\s$ by executing code $\y$.
-We adopt a fuzzing method that are popularized due to its simplicity and efficacy in finding bugs.
+\para{Automated Unit Test Generation.} We consider any unit test generator $\Fs: \Xs \to \Us \times \Vs$ to generate a unit test $(\u, \v)$, including LLM-based unit test generators \cite{liu2023codegeneratedchatgptreally, chen2023codet}, and manual unit test generation.
+Here, we adopt a fuzzing method that has been popularized due to its simplicity and efficacy in finding bugs.
 This method is usually used for exploiting a certain execution to trigger bugs but we rather use it for exploring wider execution paths.

-In particular, we randomly sample a binary stream from distribution $\Ds_\Us$ and use it as a seed $\s \sim \Ds_\Us$ to arbitrarily assign an input state for code, \eg randomly initializing input parameters for a function call.
-The initial state typically fails to lead to an interesting execution path; therefore, fuzzing method mutates the input seed to explore wider execution paths; \eg \texttt{Atheris} \citep{atheris2020google} mutates an input to increase code coverage.
-During this repeated execution of code, multiple input and output state pairs are generated, and we randomly select one of them as our final pair $(\u, \v)$ for each seed $\s$.
+In particular, we randomly sample a binary stream $s$ from a seed distribution $\Ds_\Us$ and use it as a seed, \ie $\s \sim \Ds_\Us$, to arbitrarily assign an input state for code, \eg randomly initializing input parameters for a function call.
+The initial state typically fails to lead to an interesting execution path; therefore, the fuzzing method mutates the input seed to explore wider execution paths; \eg \texttt{Atheris} \citep{atheris2020google} mutates an input to increase code coverage.
+Moreover, we consider problems $\x$ with reference code $\y$.
+During this repeated execution of the reference code, multiple input and output state pairs are generated, and we randomly select one of them as our final pair $(\u, \v)$ for each seed $\s$.
+Note that for LLM-based unit test generation or manual unit test generation, we often don't need reference code $\y$.